gnss-sdr/geniuss-place/_posts/2016-06-23-sige-gn3s-sampler-v2-usb-front-end.md

-## Some qualitative performance measurements and conclusions
+## Some qualitative performance measurements

 In this experiment, we used a Dell XPS M1530 laptop equipped with an Intel Core 2 Duo T9300 CPU with 4 GB of RAM.
 The operating system was Linux Ubuntu 12.04 and GNU Radio version was 3.6.0.
 At this time of writing (SVN rev. 244), real-time operation with the aforementioned equipment supports up to 7 satellite channels.
 The antenna was placed in the ground and remained static during the experiment.
 The whole setup is shown in the following picture: